Compressive Visual Representations: Methods

 where $H(\cdot)$ and $H(\cdot|\cdot)$ denote entropy and conditional entropy respectively.
 We can drop the $H(Y)$ term because it is constant with respect to $Z$. $I(Y;Z)$ is the useful information relevant to the task, or the prediction target $Y$. $I(X;Z|Y)$ is the \emph{residual information} $Z$ captures about $X$ when we already know $Y$, which we aim to minimize.
 Compression strength increases as $\beta$ increases.

 We define $e(z|x)$ as the true encoder distribution, where $z$ is sampled from; $b(z|y)$, a variational approximation conditioned on $y$; $d(y|z)$, the decoder distribution (also a variational approximation) which predicts $y$ conditioned on $z$.
-As shown in~\cite{fischer2020conditional}, CEB can be upper-bounded variationally with these distributions:
+As shown in~\cite{fischer2020conditional}, CEB can be variationally upper-bounded:

-There is no explicit requirement that all three distributions have learned parameters.
+There is no requirement that all three distributions have learned parameters.
 At one limit, a model's parameters can be restricted to any one of the three distributions; at the other limit, all three distributions could have learned parameters.
-If $e(z|x)$ has learned parameters, its distributional form may be restricted, as we must be able to take gradients through the $z$ samples.
-For example, $e(z|x)$ could not generally be a mixture distribution, as sampling the mixture distribution has a discrete component, and we cannot easily take gradients through discrete samples.
-The only requirement on the distributional form of $b(z|y)$ and $d(y|z)$ is that we be able to take gradients through their log probability functions.
+If $e(\cdot)$ has learned parameters, its distributional form may be restricted, as we must be able to take gradients through the $z$ samples.\footnote{ For example, $e(z|x)$ could not generally be a mixture distribution, as sampling the mixture distribution has a discrete component, and we cannot easily take gradients through discrete samples. } The only requirement on the $b(\cdot)$ and $d(\cdot)$ distributions is that we be able to take gradients through their log probability functions.

 \paragraph{InfoNCE.} As shown in~\cite{fischer2020conditional}, besides parameterizing $d(y|z)$, it is possible to reuse $b(z|y)$ to make a variational bound on the $H(Y|Z)$ term.
 As $I(Y;Z) = H(Y) - H(Y|Z)$ and $H(Y)$ is a constant with respect to $Z$: